FSP accreditation handbook for training sites and supervisors

 Orientating the registrar

-A well-planned, comprehensive orientation to the practice and the local environment is an essential task for the practice manager, supervisory team and other practice staff to undertake together.
-It helps ensure the safety (including cultural safety) of the registrar, the practice and the community.
+A well-planned, comprehensive orientation to the training site and the local environment is an essential task for the practice manager, supervisory team and other practice staff to undertake together.
+It helps ensure the safety (including cultural safety) of the registrar, the training site and the community.
 This is particularly important for registrars in their first general practice training term.
-The plan should include information about all aspects of the practice to enable the registrar to function effectively.
+The plan should include information about all aspects of the training site to enable the registrar to function effectively.
 A recommended orientation checklist is available to help guide your orientation activities.

 Teaching